-After completing the introduction phase, you have gained valuable knowledge about your body.
-You know what foods you’re doing well with, and possible foods that could still cause issues.
-You’re also very familiar with GAPS cooking techniques.
+After completing the introduction phase, I gained valuable knowledge about my body.
+I knew what foods I was doing well with, and possible foods that could still cause issues.
+I was also very familiar with GAPS cooking techniques.

-In the full GAPS diet, you’ll be enjoying a lot of the same foods you ate on the introduction phase, along with new foods that you couldn’t have before.
-Let’s take a look at what a typical day will look like on the GAPS diet.
+In the full GAPS diet, I enjoyed a lot of the same foods I ate on the introduction phase, along with new foods that I couldn’t have before.
+Let’s take a look at what a typical day looks like on the GAPS diet.

 GAPS diet meal plan

-- First thing in the morning: Start with a glass of filtered water with a slice of lemon or a teaspoon of raw, apple cider vinegar.
-After the water is a great time to have freshly pressed juices.
+- First thing in the morning: I start with a glass of filtered water with a slice of lemon or a teaspoon of raw, apple cider vinegar.
+I find that after the water is a great time to have freshly pressed juices.

-- Breakfast: Some great breakfast choices are eggs cook a variety of ways, homemade pork sausage, cooked vegetables, avocado, soup, squash pancakes, and GAPS diet tea.
-Include some meat stock (unless you’re already having it in soup) and some probiotic food.
+- Breakfast: Some of my favorite breakfast choices are eggs cook a variety of ways, homemade pork sausage, cooked vegetables, avocado, soup, squash pancakes, and GAPS diet tea.
+I include some meat stock (unless I’m already having it in soup) and some probiotic food.

-- Lunch: For lunch, choose soup, stew, or meat cooked a variety of ways, along with avocado and raw or cooked vegetables.
-Remember to include some meat stock (unless you’re already having it in soup) and some probiotic food.
+- Lunch: For lunch, I choose soup, stew, or meat cooked a variety of ways, along with avocado and raw or cooked vegetables.
+I remember to include some meat stock (unless I’m already having it in soup) and some probiotic food.

-- Dinner: Choose any of the lunch or breakfast choices, along with meat stock and probiotic food.
+- Dinner: I choose any of the lunch or breakfast choices, along with meat stock and probiotic food.